garbados/couchdb/share/doc/src/intro.rst

 -  Configuration

-   An interface into the configuration of your CouchDB installation.
+   An interface into the configuration of your Cloudant installation.
 The interface allows you to edit the different configurable parameters.
    For more details on configuration, see :ref:`configuring`.